silentrob/smart-router/README.md

         }
       }

 Controllers are just object literals that return a string.
 The name must start with a capital and end in 'Controller'.

+Params are passed into the conroller via 'params'.
+So data.params.id, data.params.controller, etc.

 ## Preview Release ##
 There are bugs, you have been warned :) Please fork, comment, and help me make this better.